 The Company in compliance with Executive Order 11246, as amended by Executive Order 11375, the Rehabilitation Act of 1973 and the Vietnam Era Veteran’s Readjustment Assistance Act of 1974, as amended by the Jobs for Veterans Act of 2002, maintains a written Affirmative Action Program.
 The Affirmative Action Program is maintained in the Human Resources Department and is made available to prospective employees and employees upon request, during normal business hours.

-Overall responsibility for directing and implementing the policy enunciated herein and the Company’s Affirmative Action Program has been assigned to Brittany Sanders, who serves as the Company’s Affirmative Action Officer.
-The day-to-day responsibilities have been assigned to Brittany Sanders (662) 844-3331, who serves as EEO Officer.
+Overall responsibility for directing and implementing the policy enunciated herein and the Company’s Affirmative Action Program has been assigned to the HR Manager, who serves as the Company’s Affirmative Action Officer.
+The day-to-day responsibilities have been assigned to the HR Manager, who serves as EEO Officer.

 All personnel actions will be analyzed to insure that the Equal Opportunity Policy and the Affirmative Action Program are being properly implemented and annual reports will be submitted to me so that I may monitor progress.

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.